Bluehost Self-Managed VPS: Reimage Your Server for LAMP Stack Installation

 Together, these components create a powerful environment for hosting a variety of web applications.

-Install LAMP Stack Using Bluehost Account Manager
+Install LAMP Stack Using the Bluehost Portal

 To install LAMP Stack:

-- Log in to your Bluehost Account Manager.
+- Log in to your Bluehost Portal.

 - Click Hosting in the left-hand menu.

-- Click the MANAGE button on the Self-Managed VPS package.
+- Click the Manage button on the Self-Managed VPS package.

-- From the list of available applications, find LAMP Stack and click SELECT.
+- From the list of available applications, find LAMP Stack and click Select.

 - Wait for a few seconds to complete the installation.